james-sanchioli/Big-Ideas-Final-Project/README.md

 ## Metrics
 ### 311 Reports - James Sanchioli
+Taking all the 311 Reports in the Pittsburgh Area and compairing the amounts against neighborhoods.

 ### City of Pittsburgh Trees - Tristan Zuroski
 An analysis of quantity of trees per neighborhood, including some investigation of tree quality.

+## Conclusions
+From the datasets pure values, it is a tie between Squirl Hill South and South Side Flats, however we do not feel there is any real conclusions that can be made with these data sets.
+Due to the abnormal nature of the 311 report density and the Grocery/Convienvce Store locations, the only reliable data set will be the Trees.

 ## Sources